A persistent cache for python requests

-requests-cache is a transparent, persistent cache that provides an easy way to get better performance with the python requests library.
+requests-cache is a persistent HTTP cache that provides an easy way to get better performance with the python requests library.

 Complete project documentation can be found at requests-cache.readthedocs.io.